 Where to Stay in Austin:

-I would recommend either staying downtown or in East Austin when you’re only in Austin for 3 days.
+I would recommend either staying downtown or in East Austin when you only have a weekend in Austin.
 This is where you’ll find most of the breweries, taco stands, eateries of all kinds, and more.
 When it comes to being in the heart of things, this is where you’ll want to place yourself!

 If you’re on a budget, you can check out VRBO too!
 There are plenty of affordable places to stay in Austin on VRBO.

 Budget: Firehouse Hostel

 If you’re trying to save more money for food, definitely opt for a hostel.
 Austin surprisingly has quite a few hostels, but I love this one best as it is right downtown.
 I stayed here during my time exploring Austin, and the hostel itself was clean with comfortable rooms, great common areas, and for under $40 per night for a mixed dorm or around $125 for a private room, it is a great place to stay.

 Located downtown right next to Lady Bird Lake, this place has a pool to cool off during hot Texas days, a bar/lounge, and free breakfast.
 Plus, as a fan of Hyatt as a brand in general, the rooms are modern, clean, and always comfortable, with plenty of the amenities you’d expect.
 For around $200 per night, it is a great place to stay in Austin.

 Read reviews and book on TripAdvisor!